 As you head out of the Kisatchie National Forest, head into the Red Dirt National Wildlife Management Preserve, and check out the 36-mile Sandstone Multi-Use Trail.
 It allows motorcycles, but do watch out for hikers, mountain bikers, and horseback riders.
 You’ll want to keep your speed low regardless, or you might miss the plethora of wildlife along this trail—everything from otters and turtles to bobcats and coyotes.

 Need a lawyer after a motorcycle accident?

-After a motorcycle accident, bikers near Lafayette and Baton Rouge, Louisiana trust The Bart Bernard Personal Injury Law Firm for exceptional legal advocacy services.
+After a motorcycle accident, bikers near Lafayette and Baton Rouge, Louisiana trust The Bart Bernard Injury Lawyers for exceptional legal advocacy services.
 Call today to request your free case review with an experienced motorcycle accident lawyer in Baton Rouge or Lafayette.

 More on “great scenic motorcycle routes in Louisiana”:

 - Rider, Louisiana Motorcycle Rides: Nothing Like Natchitoches, http://ridermagazine.com/2009/04/28/louisiana-motorcycle-rides-natchitoches/